Tetrahydrobiopterin deficiency: Diagnosis

-Directed by screening newborn for elevated plasma levels of phenyl alanine.
-The normal level of phenyl alanine in plasma is 1-2 mg/dl and in PKU, it normally ranges between 20-65 mg/dl.
+Directed by screening newborn for elevated plasma levels of phenylalanine.
+The normal level of phenyl alanine in plasma is 1–2 mg/dl and in PKU, it normally ranges between 20–65 mg/dl.
 The main test for confirmation of PKU is the Guthrie test, which is a Bacillus subtilis Bioassay.

 Phenyl pyruvate in urine can also be detected using Ferric Chloride test.

 Treatment

 Treatment of THB deficiencies consists of THB supplementation (2–20 mg/kg per day) or diet to control blood phenylalanine concentration and replacement therapy with neurotransmitters precursors (L-DOPA and 5-HTP) and supplements of folinic acid in DHPR deficiency.

 Tetrahydrobiopterin is available as a tablet for oral administration in the form of tetrahydrobiopterin dihydrochloride (BH4*2HCL).
 BH4*2HCL is FDA approved under the trade name Kuvan.
 The typical cost of treating a patient with Kuvan is $100,000 per year.
 BioMarin holds the patent for Kuvan until at least 2024, but Par Pharmaceutical has a right to produce a generic version by 2020.
 BH4*2HCL is indicated at least in tetrahydrobiopterin deficiency caused by GTPCH deficiency or PTPS deficiency.